custom-cards/dual-gauge-card/README.md

 ### color config

+You may configure as many colors as you like.

+Colors can be configured as simple list of color and value pairs.
+If a gauges value is above one of these values, the according color is used for that gauge.
+If no color is found, the last color in the list is used as a fallback.
+The list is automatically sorted so you don't need to do that in your config - but I recommend it anyways.

 Colors may be configured for both gauges at once or individualy.
-You may configure as much colors as you like.

-Its a simple list of colors and values where if the gauges value is above the according color is used.
-Each entry of the color list must consist of a color and a value.
-When the gauges value is above a value in that list, the corresponding color is used for the gauge.
-The list is automatically sorted so you don't need to in your config - but I recommend it anyways.

-If no color is found, the last color in the list is used as a fallback.
+In the latter case, colors for then inner gauge are shaded by 25%.

-To use a single color for every value just use a single list entry with any value to always trigger the fallback.
+To use a single color regardless of the value just use a single list entry with any value to always trigger the fallback.

 ## Example